jjunohj/jjunohj/README.md

   <br />
 I strive for the best user experience. 💎
   <br />
-I try to write a grounded code for team's goal 🚀
+Also try to write a grounded code for goal 🚀
 </p>

 <hr />